Analysis | Stephen Breyer retirement watch just got a little more interesting

 And this question remains one of the most important in Washington.
 Not only do Democrats have the slimmest of Senate majorities that could be gone after the 2022 election, but it conceivably might not even last until then.

 It only takes one vacancy to change control, and there are often vacancies in the Senate, because of death, resignation or scandal.
 And 14 of the 50 Democratic senators come from states where a Republican governor could replace them or there would be an unpredictable special election with no assurances of a Democratic replacement.
-Half of the 14 are at least 70 years old.
+Half of those 14 are at least 70 years old.

 That could rise to 15 if California Gov. Gavin Newsom (D) is recalled, potentially leaving a Republican governor to lead a state featuring the oldest senator, 88-year-old Dianne Feinstein.
 And Senate Minority Leader Mitch McConnell (R-Ky.) has made no secret he’ll continue to use all the bare-knuckle tools at his disposal to continue guiding the court to the right.

 In other words, if Breyer wants to be relatively certain he wouldn’t be replaced by someone “who will just reverse everything I’ve done for the last 25 years,” time is of the essence.
-Sticking around could mean not just a 6-3 conservative court, but potentially a 7-2 one.
+Sticking around could mean not just a 6-to-3 conservative court, but potentially a 7-to-2 one.
 He’s made clear that isn’t the only consideration, but it’s notable he’s talking about it in those terms and agrees it’s fair game for him to keep an eye on who’s going to replace him.